 Its ISO code is FO.

 Faroe Islands has a mean elevation of 0 m above sea level.
-Its lowest elevation is Atlantic Ocean.
-Its highest elevation is Slaettaratindur which is 882m above tall.

 It experiences mild winters and cool summers, with foggy and windy patches all year round.
 Its terrain is rugged, with cliffs along most of the coast.

 Faroe Islands has a population of 50,456 making it the 210th largest in the world.
 The majority of the country lives on the island of Streymoy.

 Faroese is spoken by the majority of the population.
 Major ethnic groups reported include Faroese and Danish.
 The majority of the population is Christian.

 The dialing code for the country is 298.